-To give administration and faculty an objective understanding of each student's progress and students' achievement collectively, all students in grades K-8 will be tested three times each year using standardized testing.
-Testing results are used in assessing the school's academic standing in comparison with other regional schools and national norms, as well as evaluating individual student academic growth.
-It is expected all students will participate.
+To give administration and faculty an objective understanding of each student's progress and students' achievement collectively, all students in grades K-8 will be tested multiple times each year using standardized testing.
+Testing results are used to assess the school's academic standing compared with national norms and evaluate individual student academic growth.
+It is required that all students participate.